Best Table Top Patio Heater: Top 7 Tabletop Outdoor Heaters Reviewed

 - Burning time: 2 hours

 What do people say about it?
 While most reviewers are pleased with the heater’s aesthetics and convenient design, many also find the flames are not too large.
-As I read the reviews, I got the feeling that this heater works best for smaller dining tables.
+As I read the reviews, I got the feeling that this table top heater works best for smaller dining tables.

 - Simple and portable design